JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Metadata Schema** - A set of rules that are used to structure and describe metadata.
 A metadata schema defines metadata elements, what they mean, how they relate, and how they should be used.

+**Monitoring (Data Management)** - A routine and continuous process designed to check that data management practices are being implemented according to standard operating procedures.
+Is typically less involved than a full audit and involves members of the research team.

 **Obsolescence** - Refers to an inability to access digital data because the needed hardware or software are no longer available.

 **Openness** - The degree to which the way a file type encodes information in a manner that is secret or restricted.
 Proprietary file formats typically can only be opened and used with specific software tools.
 In contrast, open (non-proprietary) file formats are unrestricted and free to use.